 The MPAc program can also be completed with a tax concentration which is designed for students who want to combine advanced accounting courses with courses in taxation.
 This program can be completed in as little as two full-time semesters [summer/fall or summer/summer].
-Students who complete the MPAc-TAX program may continue on and earn a dual degree by successfully completing six additional tax courses; thereby also earning a Master of Science in Taxation.
-To earn both degrees, students complete a total of 48 credits.

 The MPAc program requires the completion of 30 credits which help to satisfy the 150 hour requirement for CPA licensure, while preparing graduates for successful careers in accounting.

 The learning goals of the Master of Professional Accountancy program are: